Queens Court Drops Convictions Of 3 Men Wrongfully Imprisoned For 1996 Murder Of Off-Duty NYPD Officer

 NEW YORK (CBSNewYork) — Three men who spent two decades in prison had their convictions dismissed in a Queens court Friday after new evidence was uncovered.

-Cheers erupted as George Bell, Gary Johnson and Rohan Bolt walked out of criminal court free men with their names cleared, CBS2’s Natalie Duddridge reported.READ MORE: Woman Dies After Car Plunges Into Water In Pelham Manor
+Cheers erupted as George Bell, Gary Johnson and Rohan Bolt walked out of criminal court free men with their names cleared, CBS2’s Natalie Duddridge reported.READ MORE: National Gun Violence Awareness Day Draws Special Attention As Gun Violence Continues To Rise In New York City

 The three were wrongfully convicted of a double murder in Queens and spent 24 years in prison.